MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 # New Power Automate experience (preview)

-We're making it easier to create cloud flows and use templates.
-This simplified experience allows makers to quickly and easily create cloud flow automation to solve their business needs.
+We've redesigned the Power Automate interface so that you can quickly and easily create cloud flows and use templates  to solve your business needs.

 > [!IMPORTANT]
 > - This preview experience is in the process of being rolled out, and might not be available in your region yet.
-> - We will soon update the Power Automate documentation reflecting the new experience.
+> - We'll soon update the Power Automate documentation to reflect the new experience.

 The new changes will allow you to: